India Mark II: Reliability

 While the pump performance is much better than the European designed family pumps that were installed prior to this new design, the India Mark II has several flaws.
-Many versions of the pump use cast iron riser mains (the pipe that carries water from the bottom of the borehole to the surface).
+Many versions of the pump use galvanized steel riser mains (the pipe that carries water from the bottom of the borehole to the surface).
 These pipes rust quickly (sometimes in just 2 years), and either leak water or separate completely from the pump rendering it useless.
 The pump requires routine maintenance and will fall into disrepair if certain procedures are not followed.
 A pump cylinder rests at the bottom of the borehole and may needs to be replaced every two years.
 To remove the cylinder, the riser main also needs to be lifted from the borehole.
 As one can imagine, lifting up to 100 ft of iron pipe and cylinder from a well is no easy task and requires special tools, a tripod stand, the replacement parts, and most importantly, the know-how to do it.
 In many developing countries and remote villages, these requirements cannot be met and the pumps often remain broken.
 Longer lasting materials can be retrofitted to the India Mark II.
 PVC riser mains are less expensive and can last longer.
 PVC is much lighter, easier to work with and significantly reduce the cost of ownership of the well.
 PVC has had its own set of issues.
 In deeper wells, the pumping action can flex the PVC and cause cracking.
 The connecting rods can also wear through the PVC if the rods are not centred in the riser main.
 Riser main stabilizer and connecting rod centralizers can be used to prevent this type of wear.
 Ministry of water officials have pushed back on the using of PVC citing the materials have not been tested thoroughly, though several countries have been using PVC successfully for years.
 Government corruption may be at the root of the decision.
 Iron replacement pipes are often paid for by the NGO.
 The sellers of the pipes are often the ministry members themselves, family or close friends.